WordPress Resources for Small Business

 The Google Webmaster option is a little more complex (especially if you do not already have Google Webmaster setup) but this is a great run through to help you identify the broken links that Google has found on your website.

 We recommend that your website has the Yoast SEO plugin installed – the free one is great and the Premium paid version is even better!
 This is a really simple to use, and VERY helpful SEO tool – and SEO on your website is critical.
 This is one WordPress resources you can’t afford to skip.
 It will get you thinking about search engine optimisation on every page, post and title you create.
 It also helps you craft the ‘snippets’ that appear in search engine results – why is that important?
 Well, if you are listed in Google search engine results with 10 of your competitors, you want to ensure what is written convinces people to click through to your website!

 Payment gateways (options for taking payments on your site)

 Payment gateways are a very business specific item.
 If you have a good accountant talk through your options with them.
 Many banks will steer you towards their facilities / options – always check the fees and costs associate because these can add up quickly.
 The most important thing here is integration – you want your systems all talking to each other.

 Other than that, it is very difficult to make suggestions because INTEGRATION is KING.
-You will want a payment gateway that works with your e-commerce platform, your accounting software any point of sale system you might use, do you need to track inventory?
-Are you using it with membership software?
-As you can see, this can be a tricky area!
+You will want a payment gateway that works with your e-commerce platform, your accounting software, any point of sale system you might use, and other aspects of your business.

 Securing your site (added protection from hackers)